tiffanydinhh/Plant-Trees/README.md

 # Plant Trees, CS 1400 Project

-## A program that has two parts where the user's input is used to output information on trees and wildfires
+## A program that has two parts, where the user's input is used to output information on trees and wildfires

 ## THIS PROJECT HAS ONLY BEEN TESTED ON ECLIPSE